-Add to your emergency supply kit paper, pencils or pens, and a written statement that describes how you can communicate what you need during an emergency.
+Put paper, pencils or pens, and a written statement that describes how you can communicate what you need during an emergency in your emergency supply kit.
 If you use a communication device, make sure your written statement includes that.
-Keep a picture card around, in case you do not have your communication device.
-To order the card shown here, see the Resources section.
+Keep a picture card around in case you do not have your communication device.
+To order the card shown here, see the resources section.